 - 1 cup cashews, soaked in filtered water for 3 hours

 - ½ - ¾ cup water (start with ½ cup and increase depending on desired consistency)

 - Preheat oven to 400 degrees F.

 - Cut squash in half and scoop out seeds.
 Place skin-side down on a roasting pan lined with foil for easier cleanup.
+Drizzle with ½ of the olive oil.
 Roast for about an hour, until tender when pierced with a fork.
 If it starts to get too brown but is not yet tender, lower the heat and cook a little more slowly for a longer period of time.

-- After roasting, heat olive oil over medium heat in a Dutch oven or stock pot.
-Add shallots, garlic, and carrots and saute for a few minutes.
-Add the ginger and turmeric and saute for another couple of minutes.
+- After roasting, heat the other tablespoon of olive oil over medium heat in a Dutch oven or stock pot.
+Add shallots or onion and garlic saute for a few minutes, until fragrant.
+Next add the ginger and turmeric and saute for another couple of minutes.

-- Add the stock and water to the pot.
-Scoop out the roasted squash and add that too.
-Bring to a boil and simmer for about 30 minutes without a lid.
+- Scoop out the roasted squash and add that too.
+Then pour in the stock.
+Bring to a boil and then reduce heat and simmer for about 30 minutes without a lid.

 - Meanwhile, make cashew cream.
-Simply puree the soaked cashews in a high-speed blender with water, lemon juice, and salt until smooth.
+Simply drain and rinse the soaked cashews.
+Place into a high-speed blender with water, lemon juice, and salt and blend until smooth and creamy.
 Taste test and adjust seasoning accordingly.
 Transfer to a small bowl.

 - Use a stick blender to puree the soup.
 (If you don’t have a stick blender you can transfer to a blender in batches, but let it cool slightly first so you don’t burn yourself.)